Minh-Khoi-Le/log430-lab5/src/scripts/README.md

 ## Available Scripts

-- `quick-start.bat` - Starts all services (Redis, microservices, Kong API Gateway, web client)
+- `quick-start.bat` - Stops, builds, and starts all backend services (Postgres, Redis, microservices, Kong API Gateway, seeds DB) and automatically launches the web client locally on your machine (not in Docker)
-- `stop-all.bat` - Stops all services and cleans up Docker resources
-- `reset-cache.bat` - Resets the Redis cache container (useful for clearing all cached data)
+- `seed-database.bat` - Rebuilds the db-seed image and forcefully reseeds the database with demo data

 ## Usage